A small place. Of great stories. And history.

 ASSIST excursion to Königsbronn on July 5, 2025

-The tour was rounded off by a second industrial museum, an old file grinding shop and a stopover at a Memorial plaque for Georg Elser.
-Both museums have been restored over many years by volunteer members of the Königsbronn Cultural Association, as has the small private brewery with its beer garden, where the group ended the excursion with a cool drink.
+Another industrial museum, an old file grinding shop, was also included in the tour.
+The file grinding shop and the flame furnace museum have both been restored over many years by volunteers from the Königsbronn Cultural Association, as has the small private brewery with its beer garden.
+The group ended the excursion there with a cool drink.